southparkstan123/book-store-vue3/README.md

 ## Introduction

-This is an experimental SPA using Vite Ruby(include Ruby on Rails 7) with Vue 3, it may be the template repo for further development for Full-stack project.
+This is an SPA using Vite Ruby(include Ruby on Rails 7) with Vue 3 revamping the repository [Book store](https://github.com/southparkstan123/book-store).

 ## Features
 1. Basic Token Based (JWT) Authentication

-(To be added for further development...)
+2. Login by username and password

+3. CRUD for 'Books', 'Authors' and 'Publisher'

+4. Search records of 'books' by name

 ## Technical information